Manure Nutrient Availability

 The potassium (K) in manure occurs mostly in a soluble form similar to the K in fertilizer.
 Thus the K in manure can be substituted one-to-one for fertilizer K. This high solubility of manure K can result in excessive levels of soluble salts if large applications of manure are made, particularly on lighter-textured soils.
 This is a problem especially when poultry manure is applied at high rates immediately before the crop is planted.
 Like P, K accumulates in soil and thus can be built up in one part of the rotation so that it may be used later in another.

 The nutrients in manure have no immediate value if the crop does not need them, since there already is more than enough in the soil.
 As with fertilizer, you get the greatest return from manure by applying it to crops that require N and that are grown in fields testing the lowest in P and K. Your first step in developing a manure management plan should be to prioritize farm fields on this basis, with an additional consideration of the fields’ relative environmental sensitivity.
-Then, allocate the manure to the high-priority fields at a rate that meets crop nutrient requirements, but at a rate no greater than that which meets the need for manure’s most vulnerable nutrient, N.
+Then, allocate the manure to the high-priority fields at a rate that meets crop nutrient requirements, but at a rate no greater than that which meets the need for manure’s most vulnerable nutrient, N. If there is a potential for P transport to water, the manure application rate should be limited to P crop removal.
+In this case, significant supplemental fertilizer N will usually be needed to meet the crop N requirement.
+The Phosphorus Index can be used to determine the risk of P loss to water and to guide appropriate management to minimize this risk.

 Several other considerations exist when applying manure to legumes.
 If manure is applied to a legume to use excess nitrogen on the farm, because of the relative proportions of nitrogen and phosphorus in manure, phosphorus likely will be applied in excess of crop needs; thus, the goal of balancing the P throughout the crop rotation as discussed earlier cannot be met.